salimuddin87/practice_question/elasticsearch/README.md

 3. Numeric - Elasticsearch supports a wide range of numeric type long, integer, short, byte, double, float.

-Note:- There are few more data types supported date (to store the date in a wide range of formats),
+Note:- There are few more data types supported:
+1. date (to store the date in a wide range of formats),
-       boolean (true/false, on / off, 1 / 0), IP (to store IP addresses).
+2. boolean (true/false, on / off, 1 / 0),
+3. IP (to store IP addresses).

 #### Special Data Types
 1. Geo Point - This data type is used to store geographical location.
 It accepts latitude and